Cooking Thai Food in Bangkok, Learning from Local chefs

 7. cook about 12 minutes

-8. add sweet basil leaves about 1 minute before turning off heat
+8. add sweet basil leaves about 1 minute before turning off the heat

 Serves: 2 people